Pure $\Sigma_2$-Elementarity beyond the Core: Generalized Tracking Sequences and Chains

+As mentioned earlier, by definition the $\ka$-function enumerates $\leo$-minimal ordinals in $\Rone$ as well as in $\Rtwo$, and the $\nu$-functions essentially enumerate $\letwo$-components relative to the component they occur in.
+Precise definitions will be given later.
+Returning to the chain (\ref{principalchain}) of ordinals below any additive principal number (less than $\ups_\om$), $\al_0$ is therefore an element in the image of $\ka$, while $\ali$ for $i=1,\ldots,n$ is an element of the image of that $\nu$-function which relates to the context given by $\alnod,\ldots,\alimin$.
+This context dependence is indicated by a superscript $\nu^\alvec$ where the vector $\alvec$ stands for the sequence of \emph{indices} of the ordinals $\alnod,\ldots,\alimin$.
+For arbitrary ordinals we will also need context dependent enumeration functions $\ka^\alvec$ of relativized $\leo$-components, so that $\ka^{()}$ becomes another notation for simply $\ka$.

+So, given an ordinal $\al$ in $\Rtwo$, we want to calculate the indices of the nested $\le_i$-components it occurs in.
+For additive principal $\al$ this will be a sequence, called a \emph{tracking sequence}, or $\trs(\al)$, and for arbitrary $\al$ it will be a \emph{tracking chain}, or $\tc(\al)$, a sequence of tracking sequences, where the first element of each tracking sequence is a $\ka$-index (relativized from the second tracking sequence in the chain on), and the later indices in each sequence are $\nu$-indices.

-Extending the original definition from $\Hz\cap\oneinf$ to all of $\Hz$, we define $\trs(\al):=\latrs(\al)$. \end{defi} We recall the following definition of $\TSt$ from \cite{CWc}, thereby correcting a flaw in the original formulation that caused a deviation from the intended meaning.
+It turns out that tracking sequences can easily be characterized using the $\mu$-operator, and we denote the independently defined set (or class) of sequences by $\TS$, in relativized form by $\TSt$.
+We cite the following definition of $\TSt$ from \cite{CWc}, thereby correcting a flaw in the original formulation that caused a deviation from the intended meaning.